-The informal process is an opportunity to bring resolution to an informal complaint through awareness, education, and/or a facilitated discussion.
-In order for an informal resolution process to be available to the parties, there must first be a Formal Complaint filed.
-Then if either party requests, or if the Title IX Coordinator recommends, an informal resolution process, then the Title IX Coordinator, or the Title IX Coordinator's designee, shall provide both parties, in writing, notice of all the allegations, explain that each party retains the ability to withdraw from the informal process and return to the formal process at any time prior to agreeing to a resolution, and explain any consequences from participating in the informal process including what records will be kept or shared.
+The informal process is an opportunity to resolve an informal complaint through awareness, education, and/or a facilitated discussion.
+Informal resolution may be requested by either party, or recommended by the Title IX Coordinator, at any time during the resolution process; however, if the allegations are determined to potentially violate Federal Title IX Policy, a written, signed, and dated Formal Complaint must be filed before pursuing an informal resolution.
+When pursuing informal resolution, the Title IX Coordinator will provide written notice of all the allegations, explain that each party retains the ability to withdraw from the informal process and return to the formal process at any time before agreeing to a resolution, and explain any consequences from participating in the informal process including what records will be kept or shared.
 To move forward to attempt an informal resolution, the parties must provide their written, informed, and voluntary consent.

-If these conditions are met and the parties wish to attempt informal resolution, then the Title IX Coordinator will appoint a trained College official to facilitate the informal resolution.
-During an informal process, written statements are not taken from the Complainant or the Respondent, and no hearing is conducted.
-As such, there will not be a finding of responsibility for a violation, nor will there be disciplinary sanctions levied against a Respondent; however, there could be requirements of certain behavior or the undertaking of certain acts that are required as a part of the informal resolution of the matter.
+If these conditions are met and the parties wish to attempt an informal resolution, then the Title IX Coordinator will facilitate the informal resolution.
+During an informal process, written statements are not taken from the Complainant or the Respondent, no investigation is conducted, and no hearing is held.
+As such, there will not be a finding of responsibility for a violation, nor will there be disciplinary sanctions levied against a Respondent; however, there could be requirements of certain behavior or the undertaking of certain acts required as a part of the informal resolution of the matter.